ryanKrumbholz/Expensey/README.md

  * Expense page:
    * Uploading expense receipts
    * Being able to edit & delete expenses
-   * Receipt scan-to-expense
    * Being able to change and sort by expense status
-   * Auto generation of expenses from bank accounts and credit cards
- * Reports page:
-   * Auto-generated and customizable reports
-   * Export to pdf, csv, and .xlsx
  * Account page:
    * Change password
    * Change email address
-   * Billing
- * Settings page:
-   * More to come
  * Login page:
    * Account authentication email
-   * Being able to change and sort by expense status
    * Being able to recover account
- * Account page:
-   * Change password
-   * Change email address
- * Settings page:
-   * More to come
- * Login page:
-   * Ability to upload profile picture on account creation
  * General
     * Commenting and code refactoring
     * Support for mobile, Safari,  and ie